How Many Days Is One Million Seconds

 Integration with Digital Technologies

 Time measurements are becoming increasingly integrated with digital technologies.
-Smartphones, computers, and other electronic devices rely on accurate timekeeping to function correctly.
-These devices often synchronize their clocks with atomic clocks via the internet, ensuring that they display the correct time.
+Which means smartphones, computers, and other electronic devices rely on accurate timekeeping to function correctly.
+These devices often synchronize their clocks with atomic clocks via the internet, ensuring that they display the correct time No workaround needed..

 The integration of time measurements with digital technologies has led to new applications such as time-stamping, which allows for the verification of the time and date of digital documents and transactions.
 Time-stamping is used in various industries, including finance, law, and cybersecurity, to ensure the integrity and authenticity of digital data.